Saturday, August 29, 2015

 There is no story to Zombi 5.
 The last half-hour is just of the characters stumbling about getting killed, while every now and then, the movie cuts away to superfluous shots of Robert Vaughn (and his scenes are bizarrely at daytime, despite the rest of the movie at that point still being at night) before finally reaching its conclusion.
 The surviving leads do nothing proactive to help themselves, and they have to wait until the morning sun vanquishes the horrible night before they try and leave the house of evil.
 Vaughn then shows up, revealing the movie's tenuous connection to the prologue (and it still doesn't make much sense), then lets himself get killed, presumably ending the threat, and the movie, which just abruptly stops!

 With what little story there is in this movie, there are many points that make no sense.
 First of all, if these zombies are the angry spirits of those murdered by Robert Vaughn, why are they tormenting and killing innocent people?
 Especially when one of said people is their baby, which they know?
 And on that note, yeah, the surviving baby from the prologue turns out to be lead college guy Steve.
 This has literally no impact on the story, and doesn't serve even one single purpose.
-It also makes no sense, as we see the baby naked in the prologue, and it has a vagina!
-It's a girl!
-It sure as hell isn't Steve, unless the movie neglected to tell us that this is one of the only horror movies with a transgender lead.

 Then there's the prologue again.
 How did Robert Vaughn's character not get immediately found out by the police?
 He murdered four people, then got his eyes pecked out!
 I suppose it might be possible that he disposed of the bodies before the bird attack, but even then, wouldn't the police have some 'rather awkward' questions to ask him about where his family suddenly vanished to, why the baby's been left behind, or why his eyes have been torn out?